 I was born a little bit early so my eyes hadn't really formed properly.
 This has meant I need music to be enlarged in order to see it easily.
 The downside of this is lots of page turning and / or large pages.
 The larger the page is the further away the top of the page is which can also make it difficult to see!

 If the music was in one continuous line scrolling would be a lot more straightforward.
-So the first part of the app is used to cut each page of music (provided as s JPG) into lines.
-Perhaps I could work on automating this in the future but for now - a red line (left click) adds the start of a new section and a green line (shift + left click) is the bottom of a section.
+So the first part of the app is used to cut each page of music (provided as JPG) into lines.
+Perhaps I could work on automating this in the future but for now - a red line (left click) adds the start of a new section and a green line (shift + left click) moves the bottom of a section.
+Control + left click moves the top of a section.
 When a new red line is placed, it becomes the bottom of the previous section if it wasn't set with a green line.

-Apologies for the bad video quality - I should have used a tripod :-) I'll probably make a better video when the app is more finished.
 It is written in C# as a Windows Desktop app.
-Android / IOS may be a more useful platform but my Windows convertible has a bigger screen than my Nexus 7.
+Android / IOS may be a more useful platform but my Windows convertible tablet / laptop has a bigger screen than my Nexus 7.

-- Option to set left and right markers at specific points on the screen - when the pedal is pressed, what is under the right marker jumps to what is under the left marker.
+- Option to set left / right margins and top / bottom lines to specific points on the screen - when the pedal is pressed, what is under the right margin jumps to what is under the left margin - or at the bottom line indicator jumps to the top line indicator.
 In that way the music stays still for longer so is easier to see - but when it does move you know exactly how far.